starfederation/datastar/site/static/md/how_tos/how_to_poll_the_backend_at_regular_intervals.md

 ></div>
 ```

-Most of the time we'd just render the current time on page load using a backend templating language.
+Most of the time, however, we'd just render the current time on page load using a backend templating language.

 ```html
 <div id="time"